 Learn the basics of a post-tsunami survey.
 The video summarizes a post-tsunami science survey of the August 2012 tsunami that impacted El Salvador.
 (English captions).

-Starting 1 October 2014, the US NOAA Pacific Tsunami Warning Center (PTWC) will commence issuance of New Enhanced Tsunami Products for all Pacific countries, culminating a 7-year intergovernmental process coordinated by the UNESCO Intergovernmental Oceanographic Commission (IOC) through its Intergovernmental Coordination Group for the Pacific Tsunami Warning and Mitigation System (ICG/PTWS).
-PTWC will retire its Warning and Watch services, and begin issuing wave height threat forecasts to country National Tsunami Warning Centers, who will assess and issue Warnings using guidance from the PTWC, national, and other sources.
+On 1 October 2014, the US NOAA Pacific Tsunami Warning Center (PTWC) commenced issuance of New Enhanced Tsunami Products for all Pacific countries, culminating a 7-year intergovernmental process coordinated by the UNESCO Intergovernmental Oceanographic Commission (IOC) through its Intergovernmental Coordination Group for the Pacific Tsunami Warning and Mitigation System (ICG/PTWS).
+PTWC retired its Warning and Watch services, and began issuing wave height threat forecasts to country National Tsunami Warning Centers, who will now assess and issue Warnings using guidance from the PTWC, national, and other sources.